mongodb/docs/source/includes/fact-selinux-redhat-with-policy.rst

 - Use default configuration settings.
 - Run on RHEL7 or later.

+For MongoDB Enterprise installations that use :abbr:`LDAP (Lightweight Directory Access Protocol)` authentication, the following additional SELinux policies must be in place:

+- For deployments that use :ref:`LDAP authentication via OS libraries
+  <security-ldap-connect-native>`, MongoDB must have access to the
+  ``tcontext=system_u:object_r:ldap_port_t:s0`` LDAP ports.
+You can enable access by running ``setsebool -P authlogin_nsswitch_use_ldap 1``.

+- For deployments that use :ref:`LDAP authentication via saslauthd
+  <security-ldap-connect-saslauthd>`, you must enable cluster mode by running
+  ``sudo setsebool -P daemons_enable_cluster_mode 1``.

 If your installation does not meet these requirements, refer to the :ref:`SELinux Instructions
 <install-enterprise-tarball-rhel-configure-selinux>` for ``.tgz``